First-Year Election

 - First Year Representative (2)

 Two (2) representatives are elected from the incoming class of undergraduate first-year students.
-First-year students include first-year freshmen and undergraduate transfer students to the University as so defined by the Office of the Registrar.
+First-year students include first-year freshmen and undergraduate transfer students to the University as defined by the Office of the Registrar.